kj7kunal/GuessTheDoodle/README.md

 [Guess the Gibberish](https://www.facebook.com/sparkarhub/effect/view/529967291024041/),
-and using the [Google Quick Draw Dataset](https://github.com/googlecreativelab/quickdraw-dataset), **[GuessTheDoodle](https://www.facebook.com/sparkarhub/effect/view/515553142586906/)** is a word game that prompts the user to guess the doodle before it finishes drawing.
+and using the [Google Quick Draw Dataset](https://github.com/googlecreativelab/quickdraw-dataset), **[GuessTheDoodle](https://www.facebook.com/sparkarhub/effect/view/515553142586906/)** is a game that prompts the user to guess the doodle before it finishes drawing.

 ![Logo](images/logo.png)